Aquatic Robotics Project

 Learn science, technology, engineering and math skills to design and build your own remote-operated vehicle, then adapt it to monitor the water quality of Minnesota's rivers, lakes and streams.
 Solve scientific questions by designing and carrying out real experiments.
 Learn about biology by testing the water and observing nearby habitat.
 Learn about physics through buoyancy and electrical wiring.

-This new project is being rolled out across the state in phases starting in 2011.
+Aquatic robotics was rolled out across the state as a new project in 2011.
 Find out more by contacting your county office.

 To view county or local club events, visit the county website.

-See the ROVs in action in the 4-H Building!
+See the remotely operated vehicles (ROVs) in action in the 4-H Building!
 4-H plays a pivotal role in youth development and public education at the Minnesota State Fair.
 More than 7,000 4-H youth have the opportunity to interact with the public and educate fairgoers through 4-H exhibits, demonstrations, performances, and 4-H promotion.
 More info

 - There's No New Water (National 4-H)